 These work by heating a pad or chemical container that slowly releases the heat.
 You then insert the pad into the glove.
 They are reusable; just keep reheating the pads.

-The Best Choice for Heated Bike Gloves: In my opinion (and the option we picked) rechargeable batteries are the best option.
+The Best Choice for Heated Bike Gloves: In my opinion (and the option I picked) rechargeable batteries are the best option.
 This means no wires (allowing you to scratch your neck or wipe your visor) and you can easily carry a spare battery pack or two if needed.

 Warning when choosing heated bike gloves